sanketana/GenAI-Foudations/Week09_External_Tools/homework.md

 4. Design for maintainability and extensibility
 5. Prioritize user experience and clear feedback
 6. Monitor performance and optimize bottlenecks
 7. Document design decisions and trade-offs

-## Submission Guidelines
-- Submit via GitHub repository with clear structure
-- Include live demo video showcasing agent capabilities (5-7 minutes)
-- Provide comprehensive documentation and examples
-- Submit technical analysis and evaluation report
-- Include reflection on challenges and lessons learned